 - Link from each subtopic section to related content on your site.
 If you don't have related content, create it.
 If you're writing a resource pillar, do this for internal resources, and just link out to external ones.

 - Link from that related content back to your pillar page.

 - Edit, publish, and promote your new pillar page.

 Conclusion and Next Steps

-While these are two of the most common pillar page types you will see, pillar pages are a flexible form, and content creators are free to experiment with different formats, content types, topics, and combinations.
+While these are the most common pillar page types you'll see, pillar pages are a flexible form, and content creators are free to experiment with different formats, content types, topics, and combinations.

 Pillar pages are an excellent way to improve your site’s SEO, increase site traffic, gather leads, improve user experience, audit your content, and focus your content strategy on the topics that are most important to your audience—all in one fell swoop.

 Food for Thought